GBrachetta/Fattoria/README.md

     - Text overlay for Hero image and video adapted for this site from Anna Greaves' <a href="https://github.com/AJGreaves/portrait-artist">Portrait Artist, Milestone 1, Code Institute</a>.

 ## Acknowledgements
 - To all members of Code Institute active on Slack and ready to help on everything at random times.
-Special mentions of unvaluable help at this stage: Simen Daehlin, Anna Greaves, Alicja Malinowska, Marie-Pia Kuti, Anthony O'Brien and all mentors, tutors, alumni and students always ready and generous to help.
+Special mentions of unvaluable help at this stage: <a href="https://github.com/Eventyret">Simen Daehlin</a>, <a hre="https://github.com/AJGreaves">Anna Greaves</a>, <a href="https://github.com/auxfuse">Anthony O'Brien</a> and all mentors, tutors, alumni and students always ready and generous to help.
 - To Rut for her constant patience and support.